smakeneni/Getting-and-Cleaning-data-project/README.md

 2) The output from the program "tidy_data".txt is also uploaded to this repository

-3) CodeBook.md explains the variables,data, and any transformations that were performed to clean up the data
+3) CodeBook.md explains the variables,data, and any transformations used in the code to clean up the data